-For the first time in what feels like an eternity, value stocks are topping their growth rivals, but investors can avoid value clunkers and bet on a growth rally with the ERShares Entrepreneurs ETF (ENTR).
+For the first time in what feels like an eternity, value stocks are topping their growth rivals, but investors can avoid value clunkers and bet on a growth trajectory with the ERShares Entrepreneurs ETF (ENTR).

 The ERShares fund is worth a look over the near-term because its growth stocks are offering surprising levels of value.

 “With the market keeping a keen eye on interest rates and its focus on punishing high-flying growth stocks with every basis point increase in the 10-year treasury, it’s sometimes useful to take a step back and examine the big picture,” said ERShares founder Joel Shulman in a recent note.
 “While it’s true that stocks, of all kinds (growth and value), are fundamentally priced based on discounted future cash flows, it should not necessarily be true that growth stocks should receive a steeper drop in price with rising interest rates.
 While the basic math of reducing today’s stock price based on discounting future cash flows at a higher rate cannot be denied, neither can the fact that the PRIMARY driver in growth stock valuation is the GROWTH itself.”

 ENTR tries to reflect the performance of the Entrepreneur 30 Index, which is comprised of 30 U.S. companies with the highest market capitalizations and composite scores based on six criteria referred to as entrepreneurial standards.
 ENTR primarily invests in US Large Cap companies that meet the thresholds embedded in their proprietary Entrepreneur Factor (EF).

 ENTR: A Prime Avenue for the Growth Rebound